akhikolla/akhikolla.github.io/_posts/2020-09-28-Prototyping-testharness-2.md

 ```
-Running the code under valgrind didn't show any bugs or memory leaks.
+Running the code under Valgrind didn't show any bugs or memory leaks.
 Let's go one step ahead and try running the function under deepstate generated inputs.

-As we know to run a code under deepstate:
+As we know to run code under deepstate:

 1.Create testharness for the function.
 2.Compile the testharness